From San Francisco to Pismo Beach

 At night the back streets reminded me somewhat of Brighton in the UK – my second favourite seaside town after Deal, in Kent.
 We checked in at the very pleasant Inn by the Pier, and stopped for a quick pre dinner sharpener at the bar.
 Asking about the local hotspots our charming barmaid, Bobby, told us that wherever we went sooner or later we would end up at Harry’s.
 Everyone did.
 It sounded like destiny.

-Dinner before destiny
+Dinner before Destiny

 Not wishing to meet our destiny on an empty stomach we went for dinner at the nearby Oyster Loft at which we made a second enquiry about where we go for drinks afterwards.
 We were curious to be directed to the city of San Luis Obispo, some 20 minutes drive away.
 The courteous and professional staff there at the Oyster Loft also advised us that on no account should we visit Harry’s, which was 5 minutes walk away in Pismo Beach.
 I took a look at our options online; San Luis Obispo’s best known landmark appeared to be bubble gum alley – a narrow walkway with walls coated in used gum.
 In local news a female resident had just been sentenced to 8 years in jail for slashing her boyfriend’s throat with a box cutter.
 By way of contrast Harry’s Beach Bar and Night Club looked innocuous enough.
 We decided to go to Harry’s.